coastie-uk/convention-auction/README.md

 ## System Requirements

 - Linux server (developed on Mint)
-- Root/sudo access
+- Root/sudo access for installation (runs as normal user)
-- A registered domain name (e.g. `yourdomain.com`) pointing to your server's IP address
+- A registered domain name pointing to your server's IP address

 ## Stack